scalar-labs/scalardb/docs/backup-restore.md

 Specifically, please follow the steps below.

+1. Create a backup
    * Select the mid-time of paused duration as the restore point.
    * Restore with PITR of table A to another table B
    * Take a backup of the restored table B (assume the backup is named backup B)
+   * Remove table B
+2. Restore from the backup
    * Remove table A
    * Create a table named A with backup B

 Not that tables can only be restored one by one so you need to do the above steps for each table.